 - Attend conferences for continuing education

-- Stay in the loop about new varieties and trading flowers
+- Stay in the loop about new varieties and trends in the floral industry

-- Growing for Market: We only write for Growing for Market quarterly now as we are focusing more energy on farming this year as we expand the farm.
+- Growing for Market: We write an article for this publication quarterly, and there are over 30 authored by SMFF.
 Get the membership that gives you access to all the archives to see all the articles we’ve written in the past too!

 - The Organic Farmer’s Business Handbook by Richard Wiswall